RayzoRayy/RaysDongles/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help me fix the issue
-title: "{Not Reviewed}"
+title: ''
-labels: ''
+labels: Needs Review
 assignees: ''

 ---